X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: X-TIME Architecture

 During inference, a feature vector is sent through the network to a core and searched in the PE-CAM.
 Each queued analog CAM block receives a different portion of the feature vector which is converted into analog voltage values by a DAC.
-A shift operation before the conversion is performed for increasing operation precision (as discussed in section~\ref{precision}).
-A logical AND operation is inherently performed between the queued arrays, similar to MAL segmentation used in modern TCAMs to maintain high throughput where MALs are divided into sections of shorter words with an AND between individual MAL results.
-Connecting multiple TCAM arrays with common MALs is logically equivalent to a larger TCAM, with the bit-wise AND operation between TCAM cells on the same MAL now extended between arrays.
-In our case, the analog CAM stores a branch split into multiple analog CAM arrays and reconstructed by means of the logical AND, such that only if all branch nodes arranged in multiple arrays are matched will a match be returned on the corresponding MAL.
+A logical AND operation is inherently performed between the queued arrays, similar to ML segmentation used in modern TCAMs to maintain high throughput where MLs are divided into sections of shorter words with an AND between individual ML results.
+Connecting multiple TCAM arrays with common MLs is logically equivalent to a larger TCAM, with the bit-wise AND operation between TCAM cells on the same ML now extended between arrays.
+In our case, the analog CAM stores a branch split into multiple analog CAM arrays and reconstructed using the logical AND, such that only if all branch nodes arranged in multiple arrays are matched will a match be returned on the corresponding MAL.